dtewinkel/custom-function-bindings/README.md

 Each directory for each experiment contains two solutions:

-- The solution `InProcess.sln`, that defines and demos the 'classic' in-process bindings.
+- The solution `InProcess.sln`, that defines and demos the In-process bindings.
 This solution also produces a NuGet package that is consumed by the other solution.
-  - `InProcessBindings` - Actual implementation of the Azure Function bindings.
+  - `InProcessBindings` - Actual implementation of the Azure In-process Function bindings.
 Produces a NuGet that is referenced by the `IsolatedWorkerBindings`
-  - `InProcessFunctionApp` - *classic* Azure Functions demonstrating the use of the feature from the `InProcessBindings` project.
+  - `InProcessFunctionApp` - Azure Functions demonstrating the use of the feature from the `InProcessBindings` project.

 - The solution `IsolatedWorker.sln`, that defines and demos the bindings for the Azure Function Isolated Worker.
 It contains two projects:
   - `IsolatedWorkerBindings` - Implementation of the Azure Function bindings wrappers to make the bindings from the `InProcessBindings` project work in the Isolated Worker model.
-  - `IsolatedWorkerFunctionApp` - Isolated Worker Azure Functions demonstrating the Isolated worker bindings from the `IsolatedWorkerBindings`.
+  - `IsolatedWorkerFunctionApp` - Isolated Worker Azure Functions demonstrating the Isolated Worker bindings from the `IsolatedWorkerBindings`.

 ## Experiments

-- [Simple Output Binding - README.md](./SimpleOutputBinding/README.md) - Add a simple output binding.
+- [Basic Output Binding - README.md](./BasicOutputBinding/README.md) - Add a basic output binding.

 ## References